-You’d be hard-pressed to find a Chicagoan who didn’t think “hot chocolate” was synonymous with Mindy Segal.
+You’d be hard-pressed to find a Chicagoan who didn’t think "hot chocolate" was synonymous with Mindy Segal.
 Tops on Mindy’s hot chocolate menu: Dark (a 72 percent French chocolate), Black & Tan (one-third hot fudge and the other two-thirds medium-intensity chocolate with a touch of caramel) and the coffee-spiked Half & Half (espresso and dark chocolate), all served with a signature marshmallow.
-For adults there’s a list of boozy variations like the Hot Buttered Rum — butterscotch hot chocolate and rum topped with Frangelico-infused whipped cream and freshly grated cinnamon and nutmeg.
+Adults can always add a shot of booze — rum and whiskey are recommended — or choose from other hot, spiked winter specialties.
 Hot chocolate happy hour, anyone?

 More About: Mindy's Hot Chocolate

 Brooklyn: Raaka Chocolate

 What started in a Bushwick apartment has become a full-fledged Brooklyn operation.
 Founders Ryan Cheney and Nate Hodge now grind cacao beans in a dedicated Red Hook factory where they say a low-temperature roasting process preserves the flavor profile of their fair trade beans.
 A partnership with Whole Foods means that customers can drink made-to-order chocolate drinks, including mochas at Allegro coffee bars.